EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Experiments

-Figure~\ref{fig:mem-use} presents the memory consumption as a function of the input variable size $n$.
-The results show that the e-graph representation achieves significantly lower memory usage compared to the array-based approach.
-Figure~\ref{fig:mem-use}(right) visualizes two sample e-graphs, which illustrate how shared sub-expressions are stored only once, contributing to the space efficiency of \method.
-The corresponding e-graphs for $n=2,3,4$ are visualized in Appendix Figures~\ref{fig:memory-log} and~\ref{fig:memory-sin}.
+Figure~\ref{fig:mem-use} reports memory consumption as a function of the number of variables $n$.
+The results show that e-graphs use substantially less memory than the array-based representation.
+We also provide additional visualizations of the constructed e-graphs for $n=2,3,4$: case~(1) in Appendix Figure~\ref{fig:memory-log} and case~(2) in Appendix Figure~\ref{fig:memory-sin}.
+It visualizes two representative e-graphs, illustrating how shared sub-expressions are stored once and reused across many variants, which underlies the space efficiency of \method.

 \textbf{Time Efficiency of \method with DRL.} As shown in Figure~\ref{fig:time-bench}, we benchmark the runtime of the four main computations in \method-DRL on the selected ``sincos(3,2,2)'' dataset: (1) sampling sequences of rules from the sequential decoder, (2) fitting coefficients in symbolic expressions to the training data, (3) generating equivalent expressions via \method, and (4) computing the loss, gradients, and updating the neural network parameters.
 We consider two settings for the sequential decoder: a 3-layer LSTM with hidden dimension 128, and a decoder-only Transformer with 6 attention heads and hidden dimension 128.

-The \method module contributes minimal computational overhead relative to more expensive steps such as coefficient fitting and network updates.
+The \method module contributes minimal computational overhead relative to more expensive steps such as coefficient fitting and neural network parameter updates.
+The runtime of \method depends on the size of the rewrite-rule set.
+As more rules are included, the e-graphs maintain increasingly large sets of equivalent expressions.
 This highlights the practicality of incorporating \method into DRL-based symbolic regression frameworks.

-\textbf{Additional E-graph Visualizations.} To further demonstrate the effectiveness of the proposed \method module, we present several additional e-graph visualizations generated using our implemented API on selected complex expressions from the Feynman dataset~\citep{journal/2020/aifrynman}, each highlighting different rewrite rules (see Appendix~\ref{apx:feynman-egg}).
+\textbf{Additional Visualizations of E-graph Construction.} To further demonstrate the effectiveness of the proposed \method module, we present additional visualizations of e-graph construction generated with our API on 7 selected complex expressions from the Feynman dataset~\citep{journal/2020/aifrynman}.
+Each visualization highlights a different set of rewrite rules (see Appendix~\ref{apx:feynman-egg}).
+These examples further illustrate that \method can simplify and transform complex scientific expressions in practical settings.